-- Geology the study of the planet Earth. - Globe a body having the form of a sphere that has a map of the Earth attached to it. - Gore a lune-shaped piece of paper that conforms to a spherical base. - Great circle the shortest distance between any two points on the globe. - Lune a crescent-shaped figure on a plane or sphere. - Plate tectonics A widely accepted theory that the Earth's crust is composed of a dozen or more rigid slabs or plates that move slowly relative to one another. - Plate a large mobile segment of the Earth's crust. - Sphere an object bounded by a uniformly all curved surface, all points on which are equidistant from the center. - Tectonic The cause and result of structural deformation of the Earth's crust. - Terrestrial globe an earth globe. - Up Which way is up?
+Geology - the study of the planet Earth.

+Globe - a body having the form of a sphere that has a map of the Earth attached to it.

+Gore - a lune-shaped piece of paper that conforms to a spherical base.

+Great circle - the shortest distance between any two points on the globe.

+Lune - a crescent-shaped figure on a plane or sphere.

+Sphere - an object bounded by a uniformly all curved surface, all points on which are equidistant from the center.

+Terrestrial globe - an earth globe.

+Up - Which way is up?
 On the earth "up" means away from the center of the earth and "down" means toward the center of the earth.
 That's why people in the southern hemisphere can stand "up" with their feet pointing "down" to the center of the earth.